JIY106/EpiMII/README.md

    ```
 ## Model evaluation:
 1. Run Test_multiple_pdbs_seq_rec.ipynb in _testing_ folder and use the pdb folder _sample_data_ to test model performance.
 (You can change it to your own test set.)
-2. Each epitope will generate four redesigned epitope sequences and four sequence recoveries.
+2. Each epitope will generate four designed epitope sequences and four sequence recoveries.
 3. Average sequence recovery will be calculated and plotted, as shown in _example_output_ folder.
 ## Available sources:
 * The dataset (pt files) used in EpiMII paper can be downloaded from [].
 If you want to retrain the model, please put all pt files in this directory _./training/training_data/pdb/pt_.